keebio/keebio-docs/docs/via.md

 title: VIA Usage Guide
 ---

-[VIA Configurator](https://www.caniusevia.com/) is a desktop app that talks to your VIA-enabled keyboard and allows you to remap keys on-the-fly, as well as toggling layout options, programming macros, and controlling lighting.
+[VIA Configurator](https://via.keeb.io/) is an app that talks to your VIA-enabled keyboard and allows you to remap keys on-the-fly, as well as toggling layout options, programming macros, and controlling lighting.

 ![VIA Keymap Default Screen](./assets/images/via/01-keymap-default-screen.png)